A Community Transforming Its Energy Systems—And Its Future

 - between local operators & a remote support team

-As significant as this project is, it is only the start.
+As significant as the ERAAES project is, it is only the start.

-The Northlands community and its support team are developing plans now to move towards zero diesel for both heat and electricity using local, non-fossil, clean, renewable energy sources.
+The Northlands community and its support team have now developed plans now to move towards zero diesel for both heat and electricity using local, non-fossil, clean, renewable energy sources.

 1. Local Jobs

-The project has been designed so that much of the remediation and construction work can be done by local employees, working with a multidisciplinary team of experts.
+The project has been designed so that much of the remediation and construction work could be done by local employees, working with a multidisciplinary team of experts.

-The project will also create permanent local jobs to harvest and process the biomass, and to operate and maintain the three energy systems.
+The project also created permanent local jobs to harvest and process the biomass, and to operate and maintain the three energy systems.

 2. Local Control

-All three energy systems are designed so that they can be added onto in future years.
+All three energy systems were designed so that they can be added onto in future years.

-This project has been designed so that it can be duplicated—with modifications for local energy sources—in other northern communities.
+This project was designed so that it can be duplicated and adapted in other northern communities.

 5. Contamination & Risk Reduction